MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/learn/tutorial-assign-policy-portal.md

 under **Non-compliant resources**.

-When a condition is evaluated against your existing resources and found true, then those resources are marked as non-compligitant with the policy.
+When a condition is evaluated against your existing resources and found true, then those resources are marked as non-compliant with the policy.
 The following table shows how different policy effects work with the condition evaluation for the resulting compliance state.
 Although you don't see the evaluation logic in the Azure portal, the compliance state results are shown.
 The compliance state result is either compliant or non-compliant.